babyloniaapp/docs/README.md

 Unfortunately, Bamzi left the team on January 2022, fortunately for me, my dear friend, Dr. ALMA joint the team as the CMO, investor, and co-founder of the project.<br/>

-What you see here is the result of daily hard work of few people who spend their free time, and own money, to pursue their passion, bring real use case to the crypto and give respect and transparency to community.
+What you see here is the result of daily hard work of people who spend their time and energy, and own money, to pursue their passion, bring real use case to the crypto and give respect and transparency to community.
 We try to run things better and at the end of the day make an honest earning.<br/>

 All of us have daily jobs, like you maybe, having family and love ones, and in our spare time work on babylonia.app.
 We do not want to get rich out of misery of others, like some people in this crypto-verse.
 I am not intended to create and mint tokens that are based on nothing more than polluted city air and some empty promises and lots of fancy lab lab lab in the white paper.<br/>